bidstack-group/PubguardSDK/README.md

 # Getting Started

-These instructions will enable you to get the Pubguard Library running on your iOS/Unity app.
+These instructions will enable you to get the Pubguard Framework running on your iOS/Unity app.
 Android instructions can be found [here](https://github.com/bidstack-group/pubguard-sdk-android)

 ## Prerequisites

-Before installing the Pubguard Library you will need an API key, which is available through your Pubguard account.
+Before installing the Pubguard Framework you will need an API key, which is available through your Pubguard account.
 To retrieve an API key, please access on http://dashboard.pubguard.com or email support@pubguard.com.
 The key is used in both the iOS and Android installations.
 If you do not have a Pubguard account, please sign up on https://pubguard.com/

 ---

 # iOS

-The latest version of the iOS Pubguard Library is **1.0.1**
+The latest version of the iOS Pubguard Framework is **1.0.1**

 ### Installing

-There are 2 methods of installing the Pubguard framework:
+There are 2 methods of installing the Pubguard Framework:

 #### Using cocoapods